 How do I know if my child needs an evaluation?

 Typically, children are referred to our clinic by a child development professional that is trained to identify children who would benefit from services.
 This includes pediatricians, teachers, daycare providers, and other medical and mental health care providers who work with children.
 In many cases, caregivers have their own concerns about a child’s development and self-refer.
 We are happy to discuss your concerns with you over the phone and help direct you to the appropriate services, or schedule a screening if you are unsure.

 To schedule your first appointment, please contact our referral coordinator at 919-781-4434.
 We will take your contact and insurance information, check your insurance benefits for you, and get you scheduled for an appointment as soon as we can.
 Please have your insurance information handy when you call, and be prepared to give us a brief description of your concerns so that we can schedule you with the appropriate therapist.

 What should I bring to my first appointment?

 Please bring a copy of your insurance card and a method of payment.
 If you are scheduling a feeding evaluation, you may be advised to bring an assortment of foods that your child will and will not typically eat.
-To save time, you may print and fill out some of our intake paperwork online and bring it with you.

 What should I expect at my first appointment?